ahriley/movie-matchmaker/docs/README.md

 # movie-matchmaker

-An application of collaborative filtering methods to the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
+The following is the documentation for Katelyn Stringer and Alex Riley's course project for STAT 689: Statistical Computing w/ R & Python.
+Movie Matchmaker is an application of collaborative filtering methods to the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
 See the accompanying [report](report.md) for more detail on the methodology used.

 ## Getting started